bozeklab/amap-app/README.md

 * **Old ROI algorithm (AMAP)** — Selects which region-of-interest (ROI) detector is used.
 Unchecked (default) uses the AMAP-APP ROI algorithm; checked uses the original AMAP method.
 The ROI is the area of the image treated as podocyte tissue, and it determines where the slit-diaphragm length density is measured (see [ROI and post-processing configuration](#roi-and-post-processing-configuration) below).
 * **SD length analysis** — Adds slit-diaphragm (SD) length analysis to the morphometry output.
 Enabling it shows a confirmation dialog. **Important:** this feature may conflict with a patent filed after the AMAP paper was published.
 Users are solely responsible for ensuring compliance with all applicable intellectual-property regulations and legal requirements.
 * **Use GPU** — When enabled and a CUDA-capable GPU is available, inference runs on the GPU; otherwise it falls back to the CPU.
 Disable to force CPU execution.
 * **Customize…** — Opens a dialog to view and adjust the ROI and post-processing parameters for the project.
 These are validated defaults; advanced users can change them (see [ROI and post-processing configuration](#roi-and-post-processing-configuration) below).
-The deep-learning model itself is **not** exposed here — to adapt the model, fine-tune it in the [AMAP repository](https://github.com/bozeklab/amap) and load the resulting weights with **Model checkpoint** above.
+The deep-learning model itself is **not** exposed here — to adapt the model, fine-tune it in the [AMAP repository](https://github.com/bozeklab/amap) and load the resulting weights via [Model checkpoints](#model-checkpoints) below.

+#### Model checkpoints

+A *checkpoint* is a set of trained network weights.
+AMAP-APP loads checkpoints from `res/model/` and lists every `.pth` file there in the **Model checkpoint** dropdown, so switching or adding a model is just a matter of copying a file — no code changes.
+Two checkpoints ship with the application:

+* **`original.pth`** *(default)* — the original AMAP model, trained as described in the [AMAP publication](https://www.kidney-international.org/article/S0085-2538(23)00180-1/fulltext).
+Use this for general podocyte foot-process segmentation.
+* **`IgA.pth`** — a checkpoint fine-tuned for IgA nephropathy ([medRxiv 2026](https://www.medrxiv.org/content/10.64898/2026.03.30.26349728v1.full)).

+The IgA checkpoint is included as a **proof of concept**: the deep-learning model in AMAP-APP is intentionally fixed for reproducibility, but it is not a dead end.
+Users who need a model adapted to a different tissue, stain, or pathology can fine-tune or train one in the [AMAP repository](https://github.com/bozeklab/amap) and then use it in AMAP-APP simply by copying the resulting `.pth` file into `res/model/` and selecting it from the **Model checkpoint** dropdown.

 #### ROI and post-processing configuration